-Male Fertility: A New Emphasis on Breeding Soundness
+Male Fertility: A New Emphasis

 DES MOINES, Iowa (Sept.
 7, 2016) — “There are some changes afoot,” announced veterinarian Patrick Phillips.
 The Iowa State University College of Veterinary Medicine faculty member believes it is time to update standards for evaluating breeding soundness in bulls.
 He spoke during the Applied Reproductive Strategies in Beef Cattle symposium, Sept.
 7-8 in Des Moines, Iowa, explaining that the Society for Theriogenology is currently considering what he believes are needed changes.